Well, we have just completed our first Baume’ test for the vineyard for the 2019 Vintage (9th Feb 2019).

-After the fortnight of very high temperatures, we are currently enjoying some cooler days (and nights).
-The vine coped well with the 40 deg.
+After the fortnight of very high temperatures in January, we are currently enjoying some cooler days (and nights).
+The vines coped well with the 40 deg.
 C days, but there was some burning of leaves and a bit of bunch loss on the western side of the rows.
 These cooler days in the mid to high 20s are a relief.

 So get ready.